JanssenProject/jans/docs/README.md

 enabled  [true]:

 ```
-In this way you can update the field you want.
+In this way you can update any field you want.

+- **Delete scripts**

+To delete a custom scripts, you need an `inum` of a custom script that you want to delete.
+It will ask for confirmation when you enter `inum`, simply enter `yes/y` to delete it otherwise enter `no/n` to cancel the operation.

 ### LDAP Configuration